 This guide has profiles for over 900 colleges that offer degrees through distance learning (online education).
 Each profile contains accreditation information, availability of financial aid, degrees and awards offered, course subject areas and contact information for programs.

 This site includes a directory of Historically Black Colleges & Universities.
 From the home page, click on "School Profiles."

 This annual publication from U. S. News and World Report uses its own evaluative equation to rank colleges.
 Factors taken into account include academic reputation, graduation rate, freshmen retention, faculty quality, selectivity of admissions and financial resources.
-It provides supplemental information not found in the annual college ratings issue.
-Look also at the web site, http://www.usnews.com, and the companion book, America's Best Graduate Schools (378.1553 BES).
+Look also at the website, which includes best colleges, as well as rankings of specific programs, such as best engineering programs.

 - The Best...Colleges.
 Revised annually.
 [378.1056 BES]

 Student comments about campus life dominate each school's profile, giving the potential applicant a real sense of what it would be like to attend the school in question.
 Also includes information about admissions, financial aid and the academic performance of the incoming freshmen class.